Planning A House renovation? Stop! Follow This On Tip Now

 If your insurer isn’t told about what’s going on with your home, and adjusts your policy accordingly, then it means the original terms under which your home cover was written may no longer apply.

-What if you are planning home renovation London then the value of you property can increase so you’re current insurance may not reflect the new value of your property.
+What if you are planning house renovation in London then the value of you property can increase so you’re current insurance may not reflect the new value of your property.

 Not only could claims for damage caused during the building work may be rejected by your insurer.
 But if you also don’t indicate to your provider what the new layout of your property is then future claims could be invalid.